Simplifying the Rejected Loan Reapply Flow

 Overall, Variant A shifts the experience from a dead-end rejection into a guided recovery flow, enabling users to take corrective action with minimal interruption.

 To ensure the solution was not only conceptually strong but also effective in practice, the design went through multiple validation cycles.
-I conducted lightweight usability testing to observe how users interpret the rejection state and interact with the embedded simulation.
+I ran lightweight usability sessions to understand whether users immediately recognized the embedded simulation as the next actionable step after rejection.
 Early findings showed that users initially overlooked the simulation module and hesitated to take action when the next step was not immediately clear.

-These insights informed iterative refinements to the information hierarchy, CTA prominence, and content sequencing, ensuring that key actions, such as adjusting loan parameters and reapplying, remained visible and intuitive.
+Based on those findings, I reworked the hierarchy by increasing simulation prominence, simplifying supporting copy, and repositioning the CTA closer to the interactive area, ensuring that key actions, such as adjusting loan parameters and reapplying, remained visible and intuitive.

 As a result, the final design improved clarity and reduced hesitation, enabling users to move from rejection to action more confidently.